edriso/outdoor-quest/README.md

-# Z~OReoo
+# OutdoorQuest

-Explore the User Interface of Z~OReoo.
-It offers a modern and intuitive user interface, powered by the latest web development technologies.
+OutdoorQuest is a straightforward application constructed using Gulp, EJS, Sass, and TailwindCSS.

 ## Features